trippo/ResponsiveFilemanager/readme.txt

 USE AS TINYMCE 4 FILEMANGER

 1. Copy tinymce/plugins/responsivefilemanager folder to tinymce/plugins/ in your server
-2. Change the path inside plugins/responsivefilemanager/plugin.min.js and filemanager/plugin.min.js with the correct absolute serve path to your filemanager folder
+2. Change the path inside plugins/responsivefilemanager/plugin.min.js and filemanager/plugin.min.js with the correct absolute serve path to your filemanager folder (the path must be a absolute path from base_url of your site and must start with / so in this example i have the filemanager folder in www.site.com/filemanager/)
 3. Settings of tinymce should be like this: (remember to add responsivefilemanager in plugins list and change the path in external_plugins)

 tinymce.init({